 The Home Energy Assistance Program (HEAP) is a federally funded program that assists low income households in meeting the high costs of home heating.

-If you are currently receiving Temporary Assistance or Food Stamps, please contact your worker directly.
+If you are currently receiving Temporary Assistance, please contact your worker directly at (585)753-2750.
 In most cases, you are automatically eligible and a HEAP benefit has likely already been calculated and authorized for payment in January.

-If you are a Monroe County resident age 60 years or older, and are not currently in reciept of Temporary Assistance or Food Stamps, please call the Senior Citizen's HEAP office at Lifespan at (585) 244-8400 ext.
+If you are a Monroe County resident age 60 years or older, and are not currently in receipt of Temporary Assistance or SNAP (Supplemental Nutrition Assistance Program Benefits), please call the Older Adult HEAP office at Lifespan at (585) 244-8400 ext.
 102 for assistance.
 Lifespan can answer any questions you may have, assist you with the application process, and address any emergency heating situations.
 Best of all, this may be accomplished over the telephone.